drug-design/course/docs/chapters/molecular-properties.md

 ### Physical Properties

-The boiling point, the refractive index or the magnetic susceptibility are physical properties that can be derived from the molecular geometries of the molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/physical-properties-3bafede8'><i class='fa fa-play' aria-hidden='true'></i></button>The boiling point, the refractive index or the magnetic susceptibility are physical properties that can be derived from the molecular geometries of the molecules.
 For example the boiling point of iso-butane (-12<sup>o</sup> C) is lower than that of n-butane (-1<sup>o</sup> C).
 This is due to the difference in the molecular structures of the two isomers.
 Isobutane is almost spherical and has less intermolecular forces than n-butane which has an extended geometry.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures